swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 shell.
 There are many different terminal programs that vary across operating systems.

 There are many reasons to learn about the shell.
-In my opinion, the most important reasons are that:
+In our opinion, the most important reasons are that:

 1. It is very common to encounter the shell and